shashankyld/deep_sdf_debug/README.md

 ## Jupyter notebook for cleaning data and extract to pcd extension

-1. Run all with table
+1. Run all with table.

 ```bash
 python3 ours/run_all.py